Mitigating Hallucinations in LM-Based TTS Models via Distribution Alignment Using GFlowNets: Hallucination Analysis in LM-based TTS models

 \subsection{Empirical Analysis}

-We conducted experiments on SeedTTS-Eval benchmark \cite{anastassiou2024seed} utilizing CosyVoice2 \cite{du2024cosyvoice2}.
+We conducted experiments on SeedTTS-Eval benchmark \cite{anastassiou2024seed} utilizing CosyVoice 2 \cite{du2024cosyvoice2}.
 To reveal potential hallucinations, we select 200 samples from the \textit{test-hard} subset and generate speech using stochastic multinomial sampling.
-Paraformer-zh \cite{gao2022paraformer} is employed to perform automatic speech recognition (ASR) to compute the word error rate (WER), which serves as the hallucination proxy.
+Paraformer-zh \cite{gao2022paraformer} is employed to perform automatic speech recognition (ASR) to compute the character error rate (CER), which serves as the hallucination proxy.

-As shown in Figure~\ref{fig:uncertainty_wer_correlation}, we annotate the utterance-level uncertainty and the corresponding WER for all samples, and perform linear regression.
-We observe that utterances with low WER typically exhibit lower uncertainty, and vice versa.
+As shown in Figure~\ref{fig:uncertainty_wer_correlation}, we annotate the utterance-level uncertainty and the corresponding CER for all samples, and perform linear regression.
+We observe that utterances with low CER typically exhibit lower uncertainty, and vice versa.
 To enhance the credibility of the results, we further compute the Pearson correlation coefficient and the Spearman rank correlation coefficient, which are 0.636 and 0.649 respectively ($p<1\mathrm{E}-4$), revealing statistically significant positive correlations.
-The detailed analysis of token-level uncertainty and word-level uncertainty is provided in Appendix~\ref{appendix:fine-grained_analysis}.
+More discussion and detailed analysis of token-level/character-level uncertainty is provided in Appendix~\ref{appendix:fine-grained_analysis}.

 Given the positive correlation between model uncertainty and hallucination generation, GOAT encourages the model to discover more deterministic and optimal decoding paths to enhance the performance of LM-based TTS models.